Yokosuka P1Y1 Ginga (Frances)

 aircraft's performance was impressive, it was plauged by technical

-problems that delayed service introduction.
-The P1Y2-S night fighter
+problems that delayed the introduction to frontline service.
+In June 1944, the P1Y2-S night fighter

-variant flew in June 1944, but it was a disappointment and those
+variant was operational but was a disappointment and these

-the bomber role.
+the role of a bomber instead.
 Similarly futile was the P1Y1-S modification.
+The Japanese

 Span 39 ft 4 in